 Should I buy multiple Mario Kart Live cars?
 Consider the cost

-As I said before, each player will need their own Nintendo Switch or Switch Lite and their own Mario or Luigi RC car.
+As I said before, up to four players can race together.
+Two karts can be controlled by one Nintendo Switch or Switch Lite or another options is for each player to have their own Switch and their own kart.
 If you've already got multiple Switch consoles in your house, this will feel a little more feasible.
 However, purchasing more gaming systems just to play this game will run you at least $300 a pop.

 Then, of course, the karts sell for $100 each.
 That's rather expensive if you want to get multiple cars for your home.
 If that's way out of your budget, then an alternative would be to get a Nintendo Switch racing game that everyone can enjoy from the same gaming system.